Skip to Content

 When you visit EPCOT, you’ll find that there are now four distinct sections of the park.
 The former Future World is now separated into World Nature, World Celebration, and World Discovery.
 These areas are located in the front of the park and typically open earlier than the World Showcase.
 When planning your EPCOT vacation, you’ll want to make sure that you take that into account.

 I usually recommend arriving at the park as early as possible – right before opening, if at all possible.
-With EPCOT, you’ll want to do as much as you can in the front of the park first, before heading to the World Showcase when it opens a few hours later.
+With EPCOT, you’ll want to do as much as possible in front of the park before heading to the World Showcase, which opens a few hours later.

 EPCOT also has a back entrance – the International Gateway.
 This entrance is most convenient for those walking to EPCOT from the Boardwalk or Disney’s Yacht and Beach Clubs.
 It’s open even when the World Showcase is closed – you’ll just be guided through the World Showcase into the open area of the park.